Olympus E-620 vs E-M10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-620 and Olympus OM-D E-M10 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-620 does not offer wifi capability.
+In contrast, the E-620 does not provide wifi capability.

 Both the E-620 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The E-620 was replaced by the Olympus E-600, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.